 |Agile||Describes the beginning-to-end solution delivery lifecycle for teams working in an agile, or Scrum-based, manner.
 Project teams who are new to agile, or who find themselves in situations where a regular work cadence is effective for them, will often choose to adopt this lifecycle.||The Agile/Scrum-Based Delivery Lifecycle|

-|Continuous Delivery||Describes the end-to-end solution delivery lifecycle for teams working in a continuous delivery manner.
-Product teams who are often working in a DevOps environment often adopt this strategy.||The Continuous Delivery Lifecycle|
+|Continuous Delivery: Lean||Describes the beginning-to-end solution delivery lifecycle for teams working in a Kanban-based continuous delivery manner.
+Product teams who are often working in a DevOps environment often adopt this strategy.||The Continuous Delivery :Lean Lifecycle|

-|Continuous Improvement||Addresses strategies for sharing potential improvements across teams; supporting teams; and governing the continuous improvement efforts.||Continuous Improvement Process Blade|
+|Continuous Improvement||Addresses strategies for sharing potential improvements across teams; supporting teams; and governing the continuous improvement efforts.||Continuous Improvement process blade|

 |Data Management||Addresses strategies for improving data quality; evolving data management assets; and governing the data management efforts.||Data Management process blade|

-|Enterprise Architecture||Addresses strategies for supporting stakeholders; supporting delivery teams; evolving the enterprise architecture; capturing the enterprise architecture; and governing the enterprise architecture efforts.||Enterprise Architecture Process Blade|
+|Enterprise Architecture||Addresses strategies for supporting stakeholders; supporting delivery teams; evolving the enterprise architecture; capturing the enterprise architecture; and governing the enterprise architecture efforts.||Enterprise Architecture process blade|

-|Exploratory/Lean Startup||Describes the end-to-end solution delivery lifecycle for teams working in an exploratory, or “lean start up”, manner.
+|Exploratory/Lean Startup||Describes the beginning-to-end solution delivery lifecycle for teams working in an exploratory, or “lean start up”, manner.
 Teams who find themselves in situations where rapid innovation is called for often follow this lifecycle.||The Exploratory/Lean Startup Lifecycle|

-|IT Governance||Addresses strategies for consolidating various governance views; defining metrics; taking measurements; monitoring and reporting on measurements; develop and capture guidance; defining roles and responsibilities; sharing knowledge within your organization; managing IT risk; and governing the various governance efforts.||The IT Governance Process Blade|
+|IT Governance||Addresses strategies for consolidating various governance views; defining metrics; taking measurements; monitoring and reporting on measurements; develop and capture guidance; defining roles and responsibilities; sharing knowledge within your organization; managing IT risk; and governing the various governance efforts.||The IT Governance process blade|

-|Lean/Kanban||Describes the end-to-end solution delivery lifecycle for teams working in a lean, or Kanban-based, manner.
+|Lean/Kanban||Describes the beginning-to-end solution delivery lifecycle for teams working in a lean, or Kanban-based, manner.
 Teams who have many small, relatively independent requirements (be they change requests or potential defects) and who are working on an existing solution will often adopt this lifecycle.||The Lean/Kanban-Based Lifecycle|

-|Operations||Addresses strategies for running systems in production; managing the infrastructure; evolving the infrastructure, mitigating disasters; and governing the operations efforts.||Coming soon|
+|Operations||Addresses strategies for running systems in production; managing the infrastructure; evolving the infrastructure, mitigating disasters; and governing the operations efforts.||Operations process blade|

 |People Management||Addresses strategies for forming teams; helping people to manage their careers; training, coaching, and educating people; human resource planning within your IT department; managing movement of people within your organization; reward structures; and governing people management efforts.||People Management Process Blade|

-|Portfolio Management||Addresses strategies for identifying products/projects; prioritizing products/projects; initiating product/project teams; managing vendors; and governing the portfolio management efforts.||Portfolio Management Process Blade|
+|Portfolio Management||Addresses strategies for identifying products/projects; prioritizing products/projects; initiating product/project teams; managing vendors; and governing the portfolio management efforts.||Portfolio Management process blade|

-|Product Management||Addresses strategies for managing a product, including allocating features to a product, evolving the business vision for a product, managing functional dependencies, and marketing the product line.||Product Management Process Blade|
+|Product Management||Addresses strategies for managing a product, including allocating features to a product, evolving the business vision for a product, managing functional dependencies, and marketing the product line.||Product Management process blade|

-|Program Management||Addresses strategies for managing large product/project teams; allocating requirements between sub teams; managing dependencies between sub teams; coordinating the sub teams; and governing a program.||Program Management Process Blade|
+|Program Management||Addresses strategies for managing large product/project teams; allocating requirements between sub teams; managing dependencies between sub teams; coordinating the sub teams; and governing a program.||Program Management process blade|

-|Release Management||Addresses strategies for planning the IT release schedule; coordinating releases of solutions; managing the release infrastructure; supporting delivery teams; and governing the release management efforts.||Release Management Process Blade|
+|Release Management||Addresses strategies for planning the IT release schedule; coordinating releases of solutions; managing the release infrastructure; supporting delivery teams; and governing the release management efforts.||Release Management process blade|

-|Reuse Engineering||Addresses strategies for obtaining assets; publishing assets; supporting delivery teams; evolving assets; and governing the reuse engineering efforts.||Reuse Engineering Process Blade|
+|Reuse Engineering||Addresses strategies for obtaining assets; publishing assets; supporting delivery teams; evolving assets; and governing the reuse engineering efforts.||Reuse Engineering process blade|

-|Support||Addresses strategies for determining your overall support strategy; escalating incidents; addressing incidents; and governing the support efforts.||Coming soon|
+|Support||Addresses strategies for determining your overall support strategy; escalating incidents; addressing incidents; and governing the support efforts.||Support process blade|